robertsoli/HR_Analysis/notebook/HR_Analysis.md

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/caacc4c3-9f61-4916-966a-952b82c28dd9)

-Based on the amount of data in the table, it would be more useful to view it in a chart to look for trends :
+Based on the amount of data in the table, it would be more useful to view it as a a bar chart :

-Blend of a heat map and a bar chart

 ![image](https://github.com/robertsoli/HR_Analysis/assets/156069037/be54e415-7013-4777-87e5-5f44db0d4d0b)

+#### Observations

 - Although this chart feels cramped, it does make it easier to draw the following conclusions:
   - At 18%, HR comes in with the highest number of employees receiving a 90-100% performance review, as well as 55.5% of the department scoring 70% or more in evaluation score.